Wildfires merge in New Mexico, threatening rural villages

 “As a community, as a whole, everybody is just pulling together to support each other and just take care of the things we need to now.
 And then at that point, it’s in God’s hands,” she said as the wind howled miles away in the community of Las Vegas, New Mexico, where evacuees were gathering.

+Areas ordered Saturday to evacuate because of another large fire still growing in northern New Mexico included Philmont Scout Ranch.
+Meanwhile, the nearby town of Cimarron remained on notice for possible evacuation, according to Colfax County officials.

-The town of Cimarron and the headquarters of the Philmont Scout Ranch, owned and operated by the Boy Scouts of America, were preparing to flee if necessary.
-The scout ranch attracts thousands of summer visitors, but officials said no scouts were on the property.
+The scout ranch, owned and operated by the Boy Scouts of America, attracts thousands of summer visitors, but officials said no scouts were on the property and staff were previously evacuated because of poor air quality.

 New Mexico Gov. Michelle Lujan Grisham signed emergency declarations for four counties over the fires.